 Brunswick County is the state's fourth largest county, with a total area (combined land and water) of 1,049 square miles.
-It is also the fastest growing county in North Carolina, with a growth rate of about 3.00% per year.
+The county is ranked first in North Carolina population percentage growth and is consistently ranked as one of the fastest growing counties in the United States.
+During May and July 2021, the Brunswick County Planning Board approved ten new developments that will bring over 4,400 new homes to the county.

-The Leland area, in the northern part of the county, continues to experience significant growth due to the construction of multiple housing developments and retail buildings.
-Our Leland campus is just outside the town limits.
-It provides education and skill enhancement opportunities for new, expanding, and existing businesses in the Cape Fear region to promote future growth through educating the area's workforce.
+The Leland and Belville areas, in the northeastern part of the county, continue to experience significant growth due to the construction of multiple housing developments and retail centers with national retailers and franchise restaurants.
+This commercial development is beginning to shift spending activity back to Brunswick County, and away from Wilmington.
+Our Leland Center is just outside the town limits in the Leland Industrial Park, and provides education and skill enhancement opportunities for new, expanding, and existing businesses in the Cape Fear region to promote future growth through educating the area's workforce.